Application and Admissions Information

 Our Admissions Committee seeks out students who have demonstrated strong initiative, creativity, productivity, and a passion for discovery.

 We prefer an undergraduate GPA of at least 3.0 for admission into our graduate program.
-That said, we are also acknowledging that some institutions switched to Pass/Fail grading that during the COVID-19 pandemic, which may impact GPA scores for the 2022 cycle.
-These factors will be fully considered by the Admissions Committee.
 We no longer require submission of the GRE, nor, if submitted, do we look at the scores.
 Students whose native language is not English are required to take the TOEFL and obtain a minimum score of 625 on the paper based exam, 95 on the internet based exam, or obtain 6.5 on the IELTS (International English Language Testing System) examination.
 Comparison scores for other TOEFL exams are available here.
 All prospective students are required to fill out an application, and as part of your application, we require three letters of recommendation and a personal statement about your ambitions and motivations for a research career.
 Your personal statement should indicate why you are interested in Neuroscience in general, and why you are interested specifically in our Graduate Program in Neuroscience.

 To give you a realistic view of the strength of your application, students accepted into our program have, on average, a GPA of 3.5.
 Again, this is an average and not a requirement.